The unconscious way our senses influence the customer experience

 We have carried out lots of customer experience research that shows how changing sensory elements of a customer experience can deliver significant ‘marginal gains’, including the impact of what sales staff wear (its colour and style); different fragrances and colour in different retail zones to encourage browsing or buying; the use of music to speed up or slow down customer flow through certain areas; and the use of different floor materials to influence buyer behaviour.

 Science shows that customers can be influenced both positively and negatively by all kinds of unconscious sensory influences during their buying journey.
 Most of these they will be completely unaware of, so asking them will never get to the truth.
-What’s needed is better investigation of the marginal gains that can be made depending on the particular part of the customer journey they are experiencing – and using that knowledge to design customer experiences so that not only do customers feel better (increasing ‘dwell time’, driving purchase, loyalty and retention), but businesses reap the benefits in terms of sales, profit and customer satisfaction.
+What’s needed is better investigation of the marginal gains that can be made depending on the particular part of the customer journey they are experiencing.
+Then we can design customer experiences so that customers feel better (increasing ‘dwell time’, driving purchase, loyalty and retention), and businesses reap the benefits in terms of sales, profit and customer satisfaction.